ToadNetwork/Docs/products/launchpad/token-presale.md

 ---
-description: Use our presale systems to invest in your favorit project or to launch your token on PADSwap.
+description: Use our presale systems to invest in your favorite project or to launch your token on PADSwap.
 cover: ../../.gitbook/assets/LaunchPAD_NEW.png
 coverY: 0
 ---